 Signs of Piercing Migration & More

 Piercing migration is the body’s response to foreign material in the body.
-The immune system may attempt to reject and move your piercing from its original spot to a new one.
-This can lead to piercing bumps that migrate the piercing, causing it to move and become crooked!
-Piercing migration may also be referred to as piercing rejection.
+The immune system may attempt to reject and move your piercing from its original spot.
+Migration can happen gradually over several years or much more quickly depending on a range of factors.

 How to tell if your piercing is migrating?